tensorflow/docs/site/en/r1/guide/extend/bindings.md

 Another reason to use wrappers is for ops that hold state.
 There are a few such ops (e.g. a variable) that have several companion ops for operating on that state.
-The Python API has classes for these ops where the constructor creates the op, and methods on that class add operations to the graph that operate on the state.
+The Python API has classes for these ops where the constructor creates the op, and methods in that class add operations to the graph that operates on the state.

 #### Other Considerations